cfengine/documentation/resources/additional-topics/cloud-computing.markdown

 `Recycle-able Computing' - a world in which you can use something for a short time and then discard it, without fear of waste.

-## Is Cloud Computing for everything and everyone?
+## Is cloud computing for everything and everyone?

 Cloud Computing does for computers what the database did for information.
 Instead of having to keep reams of paper physically on site, databases allowed